 An innovative drug delivery platform for the benefit of patients and pharma companies

 LIDDS AB (publ) develops efficient drugs for cancer and other diseases based on our unique proprietary NanoZolid® technology.
 NanoZolid helps solve some of the main problems with the way drugs work in the body and affect the patients’ quality of life.
 NanoZolid enables controlled, long-term and personalized release of the drug for up to six months.
-NanoZolid can be combined with traditional small molecules as well as with large biological molecules such as antibodies.
+NanoZolid can be combined with traditional small molecules as well as with large biological molecules.

 LIDDS’ most advanced project is Liproca® Depot, a product for local treatment of prostate cancer.
 This project is investigated in clinical studies, a Phase IIb-study is ongoing.
 Industrial scale manufacturing is conducted in collaboration with Recipharm.
 LIDDS has other development projects where NanoZolid is combined with pharmaceutical substances, for example cytostatics and immunological drugs.